-With travel insurance coverage (and any other kind of insurance coverage) the devil is in the details—more specifically, the fine print.
+With a travel insurance policy (and any other kind of insurance coverage) the devil is in the details—more specifically, the fine print.
 And one word can make a huge difference in your risk coverage: “unforeseen.”

 If you’ve followed my travel insurance coverage at all, you might know these two important travel insurance basics: First, most policies exclude trip-cancellation (TCI) and medical coverage for pre-existing medical conditions.
 Second, many policies will waive that exclusion if you decide to purchase both TCI and medical coverage within a short time of making your initial travel insurance payment—about a week to a month after.

-The ‘Gotcha’ Word in Your Travel Insurance Coverage
+The ‘Gotcha’ Word in Your Travel Insurance Policy

 A typical policy allows you to travel with a pre-existing condition that’s under control thanks to medication—but it must be fully controlled when you buy the insurance.
 If you can’t live with that uncertainty, buy a “cancel for any reason” policy, but read the fine print before you do.